 From 2011 - 2020 he was the inaugural Community Chorus Director for the Royal Opera House Covent Garden where his work included being Artistic Director and Conductor for the acclaimed 150 voice Royal Opera House Thurrock Community Chorus.
 The Chorus has now become the Thames Opera Company where Jeremy is the Artistic Director.
-Jeremy has regularly worked with distinguished soloists from the ROH as well as members of the Chorus, Orchestra and the Jette Parker Young Artists.
-He is involved in both the performance and commissioning of new music from composers and librettists such as Morgan Hayes, John Barber, Hazel Gould, Mike Roberts, Sarah Grange and Alexander Campkin.
+Jeremy has regularly worked with distinguished internationally renowned soloists from the ROH as well as members of the ROH Chorus, Orchestra and the Jette Parker Young Artists.
+He is involved in both the performance and commissioning of new music from composers and librettists such as John Barber, Hazel Gould, Mike Roberts, Sarah Grange, Morgan Hayes and Alexander Campkin.
 He has conducted joint concerts with the Chorus of the Royal Opera House.

 Jeremy has run many workshops for the Royal Opera House on musicianship, choral conducting and vocal technique and he was the musical director and founder of the Royal Opera’s annual choral festival, FUSED that ran from 2011-2015.